SAP-archive/teched2021-DEV161/exercises/exC/README.md

 ![](/exercises/exC/images/UX_13.png)

-Now, we want to store the selected value in our page variable.
+Now we want to store the selected value in our page variable.

 Select the "CORE" tab in logic palette and drag the "Set page variable" to the logic canvas.
+Connect the "Pick datetime" and the "Set page variable" with a new line.
+Make sure you start the line from the upmost connector of "Pick datetiem".
 Select the new node and click on the box below "Variable name" on the right to assign our page variable "bookingDate" to it.

 Now click the "ABC" button under "Assigned value" to assign the value from the previous dialog to the bookingDate variable.

-In the dialog click "Formulas" and add the followin formula:
+In the dialog click "Formulas" and add the following formula:

 ```JAVASCRIPT
 outputs["Pick datetime"].pickedDatetime